Planning committee

 Copies of the reports are available five working days before the date of committee (copies are not made available to the public at the meeting).

 The Council has a duty to consider all material planning considerations up to the point of a decision being made.
 That often means that late information, such as information submitted between the agenda being published and the actual decision being made, is submitted.
-Such information is made available to Committee Members either electronically or in paper at the start of the meeting.
+Such information, when received is made available to Committee Members either electronically or in paper 2 days prior to the meeting.
+Additional information received after this time is verbally presented by Officers.
 Copies of what has been received is also published alongside the agenda.
 The receipt of later information may mean that a matter is deferred.

 Who attends planning committee meetings?